nourhansherif/Budget-Tracker/README.md

 # Budget-Tracker
-An application that keeps track of a household’s budget.
+A console application that keeps track of a household’s budget.

 **The user can:**
   - Add expenses, income, and recurring costs.